javadmohebbi/IP2Location/README.md

 # About
 This terminal application will use the IP2Location Lite Package to fetch the information about provided IP addresses.
 If the provided IPs are private addresses, you can provide a CSV file to fetch information from your local database.

-If you want to use it to monitor your Hosts using InfluxDB, Telegraf & Grafana [this article](http://mjmohebbi.com/en/blog/How-to-monitor-IP-addresses-Using-InfluxDB-Telegraf-and-Grafana) might lead you ;-)
+You can find a how to guide in [this article](http://mjmohebbi.com/en/blog/How-to-monitor-IP-addresses-Using-InfluxDB-Telegraf-and-Grafana) to Monitor your hosts using InfluxDB, Telegraf & Granfana.

 # Output